turnerlabs/antiope/docs/resource_types.md

 ## Config Service Resource Types

-* AWS::ACM::Certificate
+* AWS::ACM::Certificate (not yet inventoried by Antiope)
-* AWS::AutoScaling::AutoScalingGroup
+* AWS::AutoScaling::AutoScalingGroup (not yet inventoried by Antiope)
-* AWS::AutoScaling::LaunchConfiguration
+* AWS::AutoScaling::LaunchConfiguration (not yet inventoried by Antiope)
 * AWS::CloudFormation::Stack
 * AWS::CloudFront::Distribution
 * AWS::CloudTrail::Trail
-* AWS::CloudWatch::Alarm
+* AWS::CloudWatch::Alarm (not yet inventoried by Antiope)
-* AWS::CodeBuild::Project
+* AWS::CodeBuild::Project (not yet inventoried by Antiope)
-* AWS::CodePipeline::Pipeline
+* AWS::CodePipeline::Pipeline (not yet inventoried by Antiope)
-* AWS::Config::ResourceCompliance
+* AWS::Config::ResourceCompliance (not yet inventoried by Antiope)
-* AWS::DynamoDB::Table
+* AWS::DynamoDB::Table (not yet inventoried by Antiope)
 * AWS::EC2::EIP
 * AWS::EC2::Instance
-* AWS::EC2::InternetGateway
+* AWS::EC2::InternetGateway (not yet inventoried by Antiope)
-* AWS::EC2::NetworkAcl
+* AWS::EC2::NetworkAcl (not yet inventoried by Antiope)
 * AWS::EC2::NetworkInterface
-* AWS::EC2::RouteTable
+* AWS::EC2::RouteTable (not yet inventoried by Antiope)
 * AWS::EC2::SecurityGroup
-* AWS::EC2::Subnet
+* AWS::EC2::Subnet (not yet inventoried by Antiope)
 * AWS::EC2::VPC
 * AWS::EC2::VPNGateway
-* AWS::EC2::Volume
+* AWS::EC2::Volume (not yet inventoried by Antiope)
-* AWS::ElasticBeanstalk::Application
+* AWS::ElasticBeanstalk::Application (not yet inventoried by Antiope)
-* AWS::ElasticBeanstalk::ApplicationVersion
+* AWS::ElasticBeanstalk::ApplicationVersion (not yet inventoried by Antiope)
-* AWS::ElasticBeanstalk::Environment
+* AWS::ElasticBeanstalk::Environment (not yet inventoried by Antiope)
-* AWS::ElasticLoadBalancing::LoadBalancer
+* AWS::ElasticLoadBalancing::LoadBalancer (not yet inventoried by Antiope)
-* AWS::ElasticLoadBalancingV2::LoadBalancer
+* AWS::ElasticLoadBalancingV2::LoadBalancer (not yet inventoried by Antiope)
-* AWS::IAM::Group
+* AWS::IAM::Group (not yet inventoried by Antiope)
-* AWS::IAM::Policy
+* AWS::IAM::Policy (not yet inventoried by Antiope)
 * AWS::IAM::Role
 * AWS::IAM::User
 * AWS::Lambda::Function
-* AWS::RDS::DBInstance
+* AWS::RDS::DBInstance (not yet inventoried by Antiope)
-* AWS::RDS::DBSecurityGroup
+* AWS::RDS::DBSecurityGroup (not yet inventoried by Antiope)
-* AWS::RDS::DBSnapshot
+* AWS::RDS::DBSnapshot (not yet inventoried by Antiope)
-* AWS::RDS::DBSubnetGroup
+* AWS::RDS::DBSubnetGroup (not yet inventoried by Antiope)
 * AWS::S3::Bucket